KrishnaRauniyar/Neurotransmitter/README.md

 Instructions on how to use the clustering module.

-To run the clustermap run the following command. cd cluster/clustermap python clustermap.py
+To run the clustermap run the following command.<br>
+cd cluster/clustermap<br>
+python clustermap.py

-To run the kmeans run the following command. cd cluster/kmeans python kmeans.py
+To run the kmeans run the following command.<br>
+cd cluster/kmeans<br>
+python kmeans.py